 The best of the Alpine country's footballing talent is displayed at one of seven senior clubs who compete in the Swiss league system.
 FC Vaduz are the oldest, established in 1932, followed by FC Balzers (1932), FC Triesen (1932), FC Schaan (1932), FC Ruggell (1958), FC USV Eschen-Mauren (1963) and FC Triesenberg (1972).
 Vaduz are the only fully professional outfit.

 The LFV joined the game's European and world bodies, UEFA and FIFA, in 1974.
 International recognition was a positive development for soccer in Liechtenstein, enabling the association to play its part in the football family.
 In 2003, UEFA entrusted the LFV with staging the UEFA European Under-19 Championship.
 Five years later the UEFA Executive Committee, meeting in Liechtenstein for the first time, named the country as host nation of the 2010 UEFA European U17 Championship.
-Liechtenstein, bordered by Austria and Switzerland, was also a venue for staff events relating to the UEFA EURO 2008 finals held in these neighbouring countries.
+Liechtenstein, bordered by Austria and Switzerland, was also a venue for staff events relating to the UEFA EURO 2008 finals in these neighbouring countries.

-Since all these clubs play their league football in the Swiss pyramid, the cup is the closest thing to a national championship, albeit with a knockout system.
-Vaduz have the most cup victories with 41 including 14 in a row from 1998-2011.
+Since all these sides play their league football in the Swiss pyramid, the cup is the closest thing to a national championship, albeit with a knockout system.
+Vaduz have the most cup victories with 42, including 14 in a row from 1998–2011.
 The winners entered the UEFA Cup Winners' Cup between 1992 and 1999, since when they have proceeded to the qualifying rounds of the UEFA Cup or UEFA Europa League.

 Date of birth: 4 July 1963